-Investments in highway resurfacing and reconstruction and highway and bridge capacity expansion are modeled by the Highway Economic Requirements System (HERS), which has been used since the 1995 C&P report.
-This appendix describes the basic HERS methodology and approach in slightly more detail than is presented in Part II, including the treatment of ITS deployment and operations strategies, the allocation of investment across improvement types, and the calculation of the highway backlog.
-It also explores some of the improvements that have been made to the model since the 2004 C&P report.
-These include two new procedures, one that links investment levels to revenues and another that simulates the effects of universal congestion pricing, as well as updates to the improvement costs matrix.
+Investments in highway resurfacing and reconstruction and in highway and bridge capacity expansion are modeled using the Highway Economic Requirements System (HERS), which has been used since the publication of the 1995 C&P Report.
+This appendix describes the basic HERS methodology and approach in more detail than is presented in Part II, including the model features that have changed significantly from those used for the 2013 C&P Report: the valuation of travel time and the representation of pavement quality.

 Highway Economic Requirements System

 HERS begins the investment analysis process by evaluating the current state of the highway system using information on pavements, geometry, traffic volumes, vehicle mix, and other characteristics from the Highway Performance Monitoring System (HPMS) sample dataset.
 Using section-specific traffic growth projections, HERS forecasts future conditions and performance across several funding periods.
 As used in this report, the future analysis covers four consecutive 5year periods.
 At the end of each period, the model checks for deficiencies in eight highway section characteristics: pavement condition, surface type, volume/service flow (V/SF) ratio (a measure of congestion), lane width, right shoulder width, shoulder type, horizontal alignment (curves), and vertical alignment (grades).